f3rno64/track-time-cli-docs/docs/commands/in.md

 ### Checking In Retroactively

-Using the **`--at`** argument, it is possible to check into a time sheet after you have started working but with a start time in the past.
+Using the **`--at`** argument, it is possible to check into a time sheet after you have started working.
 For example, if you have a meeting and want to track it but forget to `tt in` when it starts, you can run **`tt in --at '15 minutes ago' in a meeting on some topic`** if it's been ongoing for 15 minutes.

 ### Tags